lisandro-jofre/angulartics-xlsx-roster/README.md

 ## Usage

+-  Open a terminal.
-Open a terminal, go to the project's directory that you want to generate the roster for and run ```angulartics-xlsx-roster```.
-An XLSX file with the angulartics roster will be generated in the current directory.
+-  Go to the project directory that you want to generate the roster for.
+-  Run ```angulartics-xlsx-roster```.

+An XLSX file with the angulartics roster will be generated.

 ## Options